Describing the Wave Function Collapse Process with a State-dependent Hamiltonian: Conclusion

-\textit{Conclusion.}---In this Letter, we demonstrate how one can describe the wave function collapse process by using the Schr\"{o}dinger equation and the formalism we developed in \cite{hu2022quantum} and Eq.~(\ref{eq2})-(\ref{eq4}).
-We solve analytically the measuring Hamiltonian (Eq.(\ref{eq6}),(\ref{eq7}), and (\ref{eq10})) responsible for the process in varied cases, and calculate its instantaneous energy variance (Eq.(\ref{eq8}) and (\ref{eq12})).
-We then discuss the non-uniqueness of the measuring Hamiltonian, and how our results can also be applied to describe the wave function collapse process for mixed quantum states.
+In this paper, we demonstrate that by focusing on a single state at a time, how one can describe the wave function collapse process by using the Schr\"{o}dinger equation and Eqs.\,(\ref{eq2})-(\ref{eq4}).
+We solve analytically for the measuring Hamiltonian [Eqs.\,(\ref{eq6}),(\ref{eq7}), and (\ref{eq10})] responsible for the process in varied cases, and calculate its instantaneous energy variance [Eqs.\,(\ref{eq8}) and (\ref{eq12})].
+We then discuss how our results can also be applied to mixed states.
+Our main conclusion is that we can identify a quantum trajectory that is a member of a non-unitary process as also being a member of another, unitary process.